HavokMaster/ela/README.md

 # Features to implement
 ✅1) User Authentication and Authorization (separate Teachers and Students)

-❌2) Posting contents (Notes, Question papers/banks, Syllabus, Mock Tests)
+✅2) Posting contents (Notes, Question papers/banks, Syllabus, Mock Tests)

-❌3) Dashboard (profile info [email, name, profile pic], notifications, progress tracking, recommendations, settings[change        profile info])
+✅3) Dashboard

 ❌4) Search and Filter (search for content by keywords)